Our website is now open for orders that will ship January, February & March 2018.

 Big and juicy, with deeper orange skin than most apricots.
 The freestone flesh is firm and sweet.
 Ideal for fresh eating.
 Ripens in early June.
 Self-fruitful.
 500 hours.
 Available on Mari.

-This variety is a favorite that has not been available for the past few years and we are happy to have it back.
 A prolific producer of large, sweet, finely textured, very flavorful fruit.
 Ripens in mid June.
 300-400 hours.
 Self-fruitful.
-Available on Kry.
+Available on Mari.

 Tomcot Apricot - Standard